Can Seanergy Maritime Holdings Corp. (SHIP) Remain Competitive?

 SHIP’s Market Performance

-SHIP stocks went up by 10.38% for the week, with a monthly drop of -0.85% and a quarterly performance of 3.85%, while its annual performance rate touched 17.09%.
-The volatility ratio for the week stands at 5.55% while the volatility levels for the past 30 days are set at 5.79% for Seanergy Maritime Holdings Corp..
-The simple moving average for the period of the last 20 days is 7.59% for SHIP stocks with a simple moving average of 7.05% for the last 200 days.
+SHIP stocks went up by 8.85% for the week, with a monthly jump of 10.81% and a quarterly performance of 5.51%, while its annual performance rate touched 16.25%.
+The volatility ratio for the week stands at 6.05% while the volatility levels for the past 30 days are set at 6.05% for Seanergy Maritime Holdings Corp..
+The simple moving average for the period of the last 20 days is 12.43% for SHIP stocks with a simple moving average of 12.14% for the last 200 days.

 Analysts’ Opinion of SHIP

-Many brokerage firms have already submitted their reports for SHIP stocks, with Maxim Group repeating the rating for SHIP by listing it as a “Buy.”
-The predicted price for SHIP in the upcoming period, according to Maxim Group is $2.50 based on the research report published on October 07th of the previous year 2021.
+Many brokerage firms have already submitted their reports for SHIP stocks, with Noble Capital Markets repeating the rating for SHIP by listing it as a “Outperform.”
+The predicted price for SHIP in the upcoming period, according to Noble Capital Markets is $1.50 based on the research report published on May 20th of the current year 2022.

-Noble Capital Markets, on the other hand, stated in their research note that they expect to see SHIP reach a price target of $1.50.
-The rating they have provided for SHIP stocks is “Outperform” according to the report published on March 31st, 2021.
+Maxim Group, on the other hand, stated in their research note that they expect to see SHIP reach a price target of $2.50.
+The rating they have provided for SHIP stocks is “Buy” according to the report published on October 07th, 2021.

+Noble Capital Markets gave a rating of “Outperform” to SHIP, setting the target price at $1.50 in the report published on March 31st of the previous year.

-Volatility was left at 5.79%, however, over the last 30 days, the volatility rate increased by 5.55%.
-Over the last 50 days, in opposition, the stock is trading -7.14% lower at present.
+Volatility was left at 6.05%, however, over the last 30 days, the volatility rate increased by 6.05%, as shares surge +20.59% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.91% lower at present.

 Stock Fundamentals for SHIP